 Promise Scholars Program

-Promise Scholars is a comprehensive program designed to provide academic guidance and resources to former foster youth interested in attending CSU Stanislaus.
+Promise Scholars is a comprehensive program designed to provide academic guidance and resources to former foster youth interested in attending Stanislaus State.
 Check our website for pertinent information about how to apply to the program.
 Local representatives of any foster youth agency can contact the Coordinator of the Promise Scholars Program, Wanda Bonnell at (209) 667-3957 for additional information.

 The Stanislaus State Veteran Affairs website contains the most updated and accurate information for active duty military, reserve, veteran and veteran dependent students, including how to apply to the university, how to apply for benefits, and how to ensure those with military service obligations receive any additional services or consideration that might needed.Â Contact the Veteran Programs Coordinator, Fernando Beltran at (209) 667-3304 for advocacy, educational planning or any other academic or career advising questions.